-Replace all private lead service lines in the City of Toledo (approximately 3,000 lines) at no cost to homeowner.
+Replace all private lead service lines in the City of Toledo (approximately 500 lines) at no cost to homeowner.
 Additionally, replace many public lead service lines where co-located with private lines.
 Eliminates a key source of possible permanent brain damage for young people.

-The Lead Line Replacement project aims to replace approximately 3,000 lead service lines on the private side of the water system at no cost to homeowners.
+The Lead Line Replacement project aims to replace lead service lines on the private side of the water system at no cost to homeowners.
 This project will provide funding to homeowners that would otherwise have to finance the replacements out-of-pocket, thereby diminishing the ability to remove all of Toledo's private-side lead service lines.
+In 2024, the project was expanded to include private side lead line replacements.